Flint, Michigan Therapists

 Effects of Education, Divorce, Poverty, and Other Contributing Factors

-Education rates in Flint are much lower than the national average, at only 11 percent of residents having a bachelor’s degree or higher.
-Meanwhile, 83 percent of the inhabitants are high school graduates.
+Education rates in Flint are much lower than the national average, with only 11% of residents having a bachelor’s degree or higher.
+Meanwhile, 83% of the inhabitants are high school graduates.
 Education makes people much more likely to seek treatment for mental health conditions.
 Those who are less educated rarely seek care.

 Poverty rates in Flint are extremely high.
 In fact, by some estimates, they are the highest in the United States.
 Poverty rates continued to climb up through 2016.
-Forty-five percent of residents live in poverty.
-The city also leads in child poverty, with 58 percent of those below age 18 living below the poverty line.
-This is enormous in comparison to the national average of 18 percent for children below the age of 18.
-Unemployment rates are low, at 4.3 percent.
+A staggering 45% of residents live in poverty.
+The city also leads in child poverty, with 58% of those below age 18 living below the poverty line.
+This is enormous in comparison to the national average of 18% for children below the age of 18.
+Unemployment rates are low, at 4.3%.
 Considering local poverty rates, it can be assumed that of those employed, many do not earn a living wage.

 Poverty is a significant factor in mental health crises.
 The poor are unlikely to seek mental health treatment.
 They are also more likely to suffer from related conditions, such as substance abuse.

-Divorce rates in Flint are also high at 17 percent.
+Divorce rates in Flint are also high at 17%.
 Divorce can cause unique mental health care needs, including individual and family counseling.

 On top of these factors, Flint’s water crisis has left residents anxious and stressed.
 This gives rise to a unique set of mental health care needs.